 Everyone who owns a computer should have a backup plan.

 - Imagine YOUR computer is stolen...

 - Imagine YOUR computer is destroyed in a house fire...

 When I say computer I also include smartphones and tablets in the same category – essentially any computing device that creates and stores data.

-It's not a question of will you lose your data—it's when! #backup now
+It's not a question of will you lose your data—it's when!
+Get your #backup sorted!

 Don't believe me?

 Here are some real-life stats and stories for you...

 - 30% of people have never backed up